Vishal35198/ECG-CNN-1D/README.md

-Here’s a professional and clear `README.md` template for your GitHub repository documenting your 1D CNN model using the PTB-XL dataset:

----

 # 🫀 ECG Signal Classification using 1D CNN (PTB-XL Dataset)

 This project implements a **1D Convolutional Neural Network (CNN)** to classify **12-lead ECG signals** from the **PTB-XL dataset** into **5 diagnostic categories**, achieving up to **90% accuracy**.
 The goal is to automate the diagnosis of cardiac conditions using deep learning.